-Police say University of South Carolina student fatally shot as he entered wrong house
+Police say University of South Carolina student fatally shot while trying to enter wrong home

 Classes at the university had resumed for the fall semester on Thursday, The State newspaper reported.

-“Out Student Affairs team is providing resources and support to those who may be affected by this tragedy, and we remind all of our students that help is always available to them,” the university said in a statement.
+“Our Student Affairs team is providing resources and support to those who may be affected by this tragedy, and we remind all of our students that help is always available to them,” the university said in a statement.